conventional-commits/conventionalcommits.org/content/next/index.fi.md

 - [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are conventional commit compliant.
 Comes with Docker image for CI uses.
 - [semantic-release](https://github.com/semantic-release/semantic-release): A tool that automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.
 - [ngx-semantic-version](https://github.com/d-koppenhagen/ngx-semantic-version): Automate your Angular app commit- and release-workflow by integrating _commitizen_, _commitlint_, _husky_ and _standard-version_ in your project and configuring it for using _Conventional Commits_.
-- [Pyhist](https://github.com/jgoodman8/pyhist): A Python utility to automagically update the package version from the git history and generate the Changelog.
+- [Pyhist](https://github.com/jgoodman8/pyhist): Python apuväline joka päivittää automaattisesti pakettiversion gitin historiasta ja luo muutoslokin.
 - [commitizen-tools/commitizen](https://github.com/commitizen-tools/commitizen): A Python tool built to create committing rules for projects (default: conventional commit), bump project versions, and generate changelog.
 Configurable and usable for both Python and non-Python project.
 It's highly extensible through Python.
 - [git-mkver](https://github.com/idc101/git-mkver): A tool to automatically apply Semantic Versioning to git repositories based on _Conventional Commits_.
 - [Conventional Commits Next Version](https://gitlab.com/DeveloperC/conventional_commits_next_version): A tooling and language agnostic utility to calculate the next semantic version based on the _Conventional Commits_ since the prior version.
 Supports monorepos.